Many firms don’t formally define values until an agency tells them during a branding initiative that it is important to articulate “brand values.”

 After a quarter or two, walk up to a couple of cubicles and ask employees to name all your values and tell you what each means.
 I’ll bet a dollar to a donut that the people will struggle to name more than one or two.
 They will stammer, stutter and look around the room for a poster.
 Perhaps they will turn red because they think they should know them but don’t.
 Why?
 The answer is quite straightforward.
 The values listed aren’t really values at all.
 They were just a list of well-intentioned, aspirational, feel-good words.
 Kinda like good seeds falling into the thin soil as they say.

-Here are just a few of the reason why the brand values list process ALWAYS fails:
+Here are just a few of the reasons why the brand values list process ALWAYS fails:

 1. The list is too long to be memorable.